Frequently Asked Questions

 Because there are much larger expenses associated with a civil action, many agencies use a minimum balance as one of the requirements to select which accounts are approved for suit.
 Because some agencies are simply not staffed to sue every account that qualifies for suit, they limit their suits, again, by the size of the balance.
 Most will not file unless the balance is at least $1000.
 There are some agencies that do not file suit at all.

 Our position, and another way we distinguish our agency from our competitors, is that we believe overall collection recoveries improve when all accounts are given the same level of attention.
-For this reason, we will file suit on balances as small as $500.
-Under some circumstances, suit may be filed on balances less than $500.
+For this reason, we will file suit on balances as small as $500 if the client authorizes.
+Under some circumstances, suit may be filed on balances less than $500 if the client authorizes.
 Compare this with other agencies.